Katrix/ChitChat/README.md

 #ChitChat
 ChitChat is a powerful chat plugin that allows you to make the chat look just like you want it to.
 ChitChat allows you to make custom chat channels, and control who can enter those channels.
 ChitChat also provides basic commands like pm, me, broadcast, which you can also change the format of.

+ChitChat needs KatLib 2.1.0.

 ##Features
 - Divide chat into channels.
 - Create, modify and remove channels on the fly.
 - Makes ugly commands look good.
 - Completely customizable how every command and normal chat looks.
-- Play a sound every time a player receives a PM, or is mentioned in chat
+- Play a sound every time a player is mentioned in chat
 - Uses TextTemplateAppliers, which means that it will play nice with other chat plugins that also uses them

 ##Formatting